BourgeoisBear/maildir2addr/README.md

 A file of exclude regexes can be specified with the `-e` option.
 One regexp per line, each applied to the `[E-MAIL]` part only.
-If this file is specified but does not exist, it will be created & populated with sane defaults.
+If this file is specified but does not exist, it will be created and populated with sane defaults.

 ## Installation